sshalem/JAVA/_4_Comparable_and_Comparator/README.md

 Here the PErson Class Implements the Comparable which has only 1 method to implement :
 - compareTo(Person o)

-And we cannot make more methods of compareTo(Person o) in the person Class thus we can have only strategy for Sorting.
+And we cannot make more methods of compareTo(Person o) in the person Class</br>
+thus we can have only strategy for Sorting.